nobbs/nobbs/content/posts/kubectl-mapr-ticket/index.md

 #### Adding Flags

-Right, we haven't done much yet, but we already have a nice CLI interface.
+Right, we haven't done much yet, but we already have a nice CLI.
 Let's add some flags to the `list` command to make it a bit more useful.
 Let's add a `--all-namespaces` flag that will allow us to list MapR tickets in all namespaces instead of just the one of the current context.
 Again, very simple, let's add it in line 29 of the above code snippet:

 ```go {linenos=table,linenostart=29}
 listOptions := &struct {